 Increased production of the stress hormone cortisol, which can weaken both an employee’s job performance and wellbeing.

-Stress-induced hunger, potentially causing irritability and negativity: trademark signs of “hanger:” a low-energy state caused when someone is running on fumes.
+Stress-induced hunger, potentially causing irritability and negativity: trademark signs of “hanger”

 Healthy diets increase productivity

 Feeding your team alleviates those concerns.
-In fact, supplying meals is a great wellness benefit.
+In fact, offering an employee meal program is a great wellness benefit.
 Instead of snacking or skipping meals, employees have access to nutritious food that fits their dietary goals.
 And that benefits everybody:

 In one study, people who ate a healthy diet were 25% more likely to be satisfied with their job performance and 16% to 27% less likely to miss days at work